Aimcomlt/ai-powered-metaverse-platform/contracts/contracts/metaverse/governance/README-HotL-Info.md

  🧰 Core Functions

- ✅ `rewardFromPoO(user, taskId, ftId, gtReward)`
+ ✅ `validateTask(user, taskId, ftId, gtReward)`
-Issues GT to the user and mints FTs.
+Credits GT to the user and mints corresponding FTs.
 - 🔐 Can only be called by the PoO contract

  🧠 `createProposal(desc, ipfsHash, eligibleGTId, target, data)`